Show hiring managers you have the knowledge to succeed

 6. Extracurricular activities

 If you were in an honors society, you can list your membership.
 If you were part of a fraternity or sorority, it's a toss-up.
-While you might think this is a good inclusion because it demonstrates you were participating in service-related activities or so on, Greek rivalries can extend way past college years and you wouldn't want to accidentally tip off your hiring manager that you belonged to a rival group.
+While you might think this is a good inclusion because it demonstrates you were participating in service-related activities and so on, Greek rivalries can extend way past college years and you wouldn't want to accidentally tip off your hiring manager that you belonged to a rival group.

 7. Certifications

-Outside of formal education, you may also have taken the initiative to earn supplementary certifications or complete online courses that are relevant to your field.
+Outside of formal education, you may also have taken the initiative to earn supplementary certifications or complete courses that are relevant to your field.
 Highlight these in your resume Education section, especially if they are on niche or high-level topics that prove your expertise far beyond a more generalized curriculum.

 EDUCATION & CREDENTIALS